Sepro Mineral Systems: Sepro Blackhawk 100 Cone Crushers

-Sepro-Sizetec Screens
+Sepro Screens

-Sepro-Sizetec Screens are used for a variety of particle size separation and dewatering duties in mineral processing and aggregate applications.
+Sepro Screens are used for a variety of particle size separation and dewatering duties in mineral processing and aggregate applications.
 In mineral processing applications, particle size separation is of utmost importance in order to optimize crushing, grinding and gravity separation as well as many other processes.
 In aggregate applications, proper size separation and dewatering is essential to generate a saleable product.
 High capacity capable and featuring interchangeable screen decks, Sepro-Sizetec Screens are used for gold ore processing, fine aggregates, industrial minerals, soil remediation and coal processing applications.

 Plants and process design

 Sepro designs and builds modular and mobile processing plants for a wide range of mineral applications.
 Complete plants can be assembled using Sepro manufactured equipment along with equipment from third-party vendors and sub-contractors.

 Sepro Mobile Plants are designed to be easily re-locatable as they are mounted on road transportable custom built trailer assemblies.
 These include the Sepro Mobile Mill Plant and Sepro Mobile Flotation Plant, both of which were installed by Banks Island Gold Ltd at the company's Yellow Giant Gold Property on the coast of British Columbia.
 They can be designed to encompass a wide variety of process options from crushing through to the final concentrate collection.

 Sepro Modular and Skid Mounted Plants are engineered around structural elements that are simple and easy to erect on site.
 These plants can be designed with larger equipment for higher tonnage applications than that of the Sepro Mobile Plants.
 One example is a 360 TPD Gold Processing Plant Sepro supplied to ProEurasia LCC for the Vladimirskaya Project in Russia.
 This included milling, gravity and smelting circuits.

 Sepro also offers standard process modules which are designed around a single recovery or procession option.
 Dense Media Separation and Gravity Concentration are two examples of standard Sepro process modules.